Climate Advocates Discuss the IPCC 6th Assessment Report’s Impact on NZ

 climate adaptation IPCC AR6 New Zealand

-The 6th Assessments Reports by the IPPC has confirmed that human activities have caused climate change.
-What climate scientists have warned us repeatedly about climate change is now materialising before our eyes.
+The IPPC’s 6th Assessment Report has confirmed that human activities have caused climate change.
+What climate scientists have warned us repeatedly about is now materialising before our eyes.
 Climate change is here and will keep getting worse.

-The Working Group 1 contribution to the Sixth Assessment Report (AR6), Climate Change 2021: The Physical Science basis, is considered a landmark report and the first scientific review since 2013 when the IPCC released the 5th Assessment Report.
+The Working Group 1 contribution to the Sixth Assessment Report (AR6), Climate Change 2021: The Physical Science Basis, is considered a landmark report and the first scientific review since the IPCC released the 5th Assessment Report in 2013.

-Under all emissions scenarios, warming on the earth’s surface will increase by 1.5°C to 1.6°C in the next twenty years.
-We are on track to exceed the 1.5°C limits by 2040, and this rapid warming is unprecedented and hasn’t been seen in hundreds or thousands of years.
+Under all emissions scenarios, the earth’s surface temperature will increase by 1.5°C to 1.6°C in the next twenty years.
+We are on track to exceed the 1.5°C limit by 2040, and this rapid warming is unprecedented and hasn’t been seen in hundreds or thousands of years.

 Warming will make extreme events more frequent and intense, and changes like sea-level rise are irreversible and will go on for up to a thousand years.

 Though very sobering, the report provides some hope.
-Only through strong and sustained emissions reduction of carbon dioxide and other greenhouse gases would limit climate change.
+Limiting climate change would only be possible through strong and sustained emissions reductions of carbon dioxide and other greenhouse gases.

 The speed of transition will make a difference, preventing every ton of emissions from going to the atmosphere, averting a tenth of a degree of warming, and lessening the impact of climate for centuries.

-While drastic emissions reduction will clear the air, it will take 20-30 years to stabilise global temperatures, according to the IPCC Working Group 1 report (IPCC, 2021).
+While drastic emissions reductions will clear the air, the IPCC Working Group 1 report estimates that stabilising global temperatures will take 20-30 years (IPCC, 2021).

-But what does this report mean for New Zealand’s climate and its implications for the country?
+But what does this report mean for New Zealand’s climate, and what are its implications for the country?

 Talking about what’s in store for their country, Satherly’s article mentions the following: